rhapsodize/Wechat-Alert/README.md

 # Wechat-Alert

-Forwards Specified Zabbix alerts to WeChat for Business
+Forwards specified Zabbix alerts to WeChat for Business